japila-books/pyspark-internals/docs/PythonRunner.md

 `main` waits until the gateway server has started.

-`main` launches a Python process with the environment variables.
+`main` launches a Python process using the [python executable](#main-pythonExec) and the following environment variables.

 Environment Variable | Value
 ---------------------|---------